Monday, January 13, 2020

 Math logic riddles are a great way to enrich your curriculum and offer alternatives for your early finishers and advanced students.
 Try this free set of eight elimination riddle cards for Groundhog Day by clicking here!

-The last two ideas for math are both paid products in my TPT store.
+The last two ideas for math are both from my TPT store.

 The first is an extended set of riddles like those in the free set just above, but all completely different from the free ones.
 This set has 24 riddle cards, a board game that uses the cards, and the same riddles in printable worksheet format, handy for lesson warm-ups, exit tickets, and homework.
 You can find it here.